 - Who is responsible for paying you

 In other words, calculating a potential settlement or award amount is complicated and depends on each person’s situation.
-We can tell you more about your case’s possible value after we investigate your accident.
+However, we can tell you more about your case’s possible value after investigating your accident.

 Should I Hire a Lawyer?

 You are not obligated to hire legal counsel following a truck accident.
 Even though acting as your attorney is an option, that does not mean it is in your best interest.
 Pursuing a truck accident injury claim is complex, and you can count on the other side relying on the support of lawyers and insurance adjusters.
 This can put you at a disadvantage in your case.